RedEconomy/PHP_Python/README.md

-PHP_Python is a collection of Python coding
+Python is a collection of Python coding